 - (a) The president of each System institution shall appoint, on either an ad hoc or a continuing basis, a person who shall have the authority to perform the duties established for the administrative leave officer in this section 6.20.
 The president may assign either a staff member of the System institution, or alternatively, may engage the services of an attorney who has been a member of the State Bar of Nevada at least five years or who is otherwise qualified by professional experience in administrative law.
 The person so assigned to these duties shall serve in this assignment at the pleasure of the president. - (b) It is the intent of the Board that this position shall not be used to create the basis for an on-campus staff attorney appointment that will report directly or indirectly to the institutional president.
-The person appointed to perform the duties of administrative leave officer shall not represent the System institution nor engage in the practice of law on behalf of the System institution, including, but not limited to, the rendering of legal advice or opinions.

-6.20.18.2 Combined Duties.
-The president may combine the duties of the administrative leave officer with those of any other person employed by the System institution, but may not combine such administrative leave officer duties with those performed by Title IX coordinator, Title IX hearing officers, hearing officers, or hearing committee members under the procedures of this chapter.
+The person appointed to perform the duties of administrative leave officer shall not represent the System institution nor engage in the practice of law on behalf of the System institution, including, but not limited to, the rendering of legal advice or opinions. - 6.20.7.2 Combined Duties.
+The president may combine the duties of the administrative leave officer with those of any other person employed by the System institution, but may not combine such administrative leave officer duties with those performed by Title IX coordinator or Title IX hearing officers, [their designee, investigators, decisionmakers, or hearing officers,] or hearing committee members under the procedures of Title 4, Chapter 8, Section 14(D)[(6)] of the NSHE Handbook and this Section 6.20.

-6.20.19 Independent Advisor, Attorney.
+6.20.8 Independent Advisor, Attorney.

-- (a) The person who has been placed on administrative leave may be accompanied by one independent advisor of the person's choice, who may represent and advise the person and may present the evidence on the person's behalf at the hearing held pursuant to Code section 6.20.14.
+- (a) The person who has been placed on administrative leave may be accompanied by one independent advisor of the person's choice, who may represent and advise the person and may present the evidence on the person's behalf at the hearing held pursuant to section 6.20.3.
 The person who has been placed on administrative leave must give written notice of the name and address of the independent advisor, and whether the independent advisor is an attorney, to the administrative leave officer no later than seven (7) calendar days before the time set for the administrative leave hearing.
 An independent advisor will not be permitted at the administrative leave hearing without such notice. - (b) Should a person who has been placed on administrative leave advise that the person will be accompanied by an attorney as an independent advisor, the administrative leave officer shall advise the General Counsel for the System institution where the person is employed, or if the person is employed by the System, shall advise the NSHE Chief General Counsel so that an attorney will be present at the hearing to represent and advise the administrative leave officer and to present the evidence on behalf of the administrative leave officer.